Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 • Slower checkout process: The worst part about multi-page checkout page design is its longer duration.
 Dividing the checkout process into separate parts results in more clicks and more waiting for each page to load.

-• Frustrating navigation: Editing or reviewing the previously entered information in a multi-page check out is a time-consuming procedure.
+• Frustrating navigation: Editing or reviewing the previously entered information in a multi-page checkout is a time-consuming procedure.
 Customers have no choice but to go back and forth between different pages which may result in abandoning the purchase altogether.

 Importance of Great Checkout Page Design

-However, because of poor checkout page design, suddenly, all your hard work vanishes into thin air.
+However, because of the poor checkout page design, suddenly, all your hard work vanishes into thin air.
 Feels bad, doesn’t it?

-According to Baymard research, %17 of shoppers abandon their cart just because the checkout process is either very long or complicated.
+According to Baymard research, %22 of shoppers abandon their cart just because the checkout process is either very long or complicated.

 Basically, you don’t want to give the customer an excuse to leave.
 It is best to use a great checkout page design, disclose shipping prices, provide payment alternatives, and employ the appropriate CTAs.